 A lamp converts electrical power into light and sometimes they are called “bulbs” due to the traditional lamp shape.

-LED chip figures are quoted by the chip manufacturer and in some cases these are not translated when the chip is used in a luminaire, where it can run hotter.
-As heat affects the LED chip, the life can be reduced dramatically.
+LED chip figures are quoted by the chip manufacturer and in some cases, these are not translated when the chip is used in a luminaire, where it can run hotter.
+As heat affects the LED chip, life can be reduced dramatically.

 Luminaire lumens per circuit Watt is total lumens emitted from the luminaire (source lumens x LOR) / total luminaire wattage including control gear.